devpunks/snuggsi/README.md

 DocumentFragments are DOM Nodes.
 They are never part of the main DOM tree.
 The usual use case is to create the document fragment, append elements to the document fragment and then append the document fragment to the DOM tree.
 In the DOM tree, the document fragment is replaced by all its children.

-A common use for DocumentFragment is to create one, assemble a DOM subtree within it, then append or insert the fragment into the DOM using Node interface methods such as `appendChild()` or `insertBefore().
+A common use for DocumentFragment is to create one, assemble a DOM subtree within it, then append or insert the fragment into the DOM using Node interface methods such as `append()`, `appendChild()` or `insertBefore().
 Doing this moves the fragment's nodes into the DOM, leaving behind an empty DocumentFragment.
 Because all of the nodes are inserted into the document at once, only one reflow and render is triggered instead of potentially one for each node inserted if they were inserted separately.

 Since the document fragment is in memory and not part of the main DOM tree, appending children to it does not cause page reflow (computation of element's position and geometry).